u128str/MCTDHB/README.md

 ## B. MCTDHB usage
 There are __three__ ways to do simulations with the MCTDHB package.
-The standard and the hardest one is to download sources -> recompile -> run.
+The standard and the hardest one is to download on your local computer sources -> recompile -> run.
 Second way is to use the popular Docker technology - install docker -> download the mctdhb docker-image -> run it...
-The third and the easiest way is to try the MCTDHB-Laboratory (installers are available for Win/Unix/Mac).
+The third and the easiest way is to use the MCTDHB-Laboratory with GUI (installers are available for Win/Unix/Mac).

-### I. MCTDHB-Laboratory
+### I. MCTDHB with MCTDHB-Laboratory
 [__Free__ cross-platform (Mac/Unix/Windows) GUI](http://www.mctdhb-lab.com)

 [Mac](http://www.mctdhb-lab.com/images/how2-figs/launch_mac.jpg)